 There has been little recent timber harvest on the plot.
 Less than 13% of SNF land has been harvested in the last 20 years and an additional 17% of the SNF timber was cut 20-40 years ago.
 On State land, 8% of the forest has been harvested in the last 20 years, with an additional 19% cut or planted during the 1980s.
 Lake County has harvested 9% of their land in the last 20 years.
-The SNF's Whyte Creek Sale was completed in 2013 and 2014.
+The SNF's Whyte Creek Sale was completed in 2013 and 2014 on the western side of the plot.
 Within plot 237 the sale was even-aged management of 114 acres of aspen/spruce-fir and 76 acres of lowland black spruce.
-In 2015, 63 acres of upland brush (paper birch, choke and pin cherry hazel, mountain maple, mountain ash and juneberry) was cut with brush saws and the area was planted with white pine and white spruce.
+In 2015 and 2016, 207 acres of upland brush (paper birch, choke and pin cherry, hazel, mountain maple, mountain ash and juneberry) was cut with brush saws and about 120 of the brushed acres were planted with white pine and white spruce at low densities.
 The State clearcut 3 stands totaling 63 acres of lowland black spruce in 2014.